-1) Religion is man’s feeble attempt to reach God.
+1) Religion is man’s feeble attempt to reach God by man’s own efforts.
 The gospel is about God in His mercy reaching out to man, bearing the punishment for man’s sin and reconciling man to God.

 2) Religion teaches people that they have to become acceptable to God by their own efforts and works.
 The Gospel states that the only way to become acceptable to God is through the finished work of the Lord Jesus Christ on the cross, which we receive by faith.